maarten-pennings/303WIFILC01/4-display/readme.md

 gives us the following key points (focus on display; ignoring support for key scan):

  - The device is "semi" I2C.
-   It is I2C in the sense that it has a start and stop, and in between those, bytes are sent.
+   It is I2C in the sense that it requires a start and stop condition, and in between those, bytes are sent.
    It is not I2C because the device itself has no I2C address, it needs to be on a bus by its own.
    It borrows from I2C that it has registers that the host (ESP8266) should write to, and those registers have a (one byte) address.